miekg/pgo/cmd/pgod/pgod.8.md

 backend.

 For each repository it directs podman-compose to pull, build and start the containers defined in the `docker-compose.yml` file.
 Whenever this compose file changes this is redone.
+Current the following compose file variants are supported: "compose.yaml", "compose.yml", "docker-compose.yml" and "docker-compose.yaml".

 With pgoctl(1) you can then interact with these services.
 You can "up", "down", "ps", "pull", "logs", and "ping" currently.
 The syntax exposed is `<servicename>//<command>`, i.e. `pgo//ps`.